 Is conjugated hyperbilirubinaemia serious?

-This depends on why your baby has conjugated hyperbilirubinaemia, because conjugated bilirubin on its own is not serious (CLDF, 2015).
+This depends on why your baby has conjugated hyperbilirubinaemia, because conjugated bilirubin on its own is not serious (CLDF, 2019a).

-If your baby has prolonged jaundice that isn’t getting better, has very pale poo or you are concerned about your baby’s health, it’s important to contact your GP as soon as possible.
+If you have concerns about jaundice that isn’t getting better, your baby has very pale poo or yellow urine or you are concerned about your baby’s health, you can always contact your GP or health visitor for advice.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.